sheyoshida/media-journal/README.md

 # Next Steps:

-Eventually, I would love to add additional sorting features so that users can determine exactly which books, films and albums were their favorites at the end of the year.
+Eventually, I would love to add sorting features so that users can determine exactly which books, films and albums were their favorites at the end of the year.
 Since we already have Facebook sharing enabled, I would like to refine and expand that functionality.

 ![the future](https://cloud.githubusercontent.com/assets/12483412/10743617/92043d0a-7c0a-11e5-8a4c-280a7164929b.png)